microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-actors.md

 HaltEvent.Instance)` followed by `this.RaiseGotoStateEvent<Test>()`.
 The reason a direct halt event was not used in this case is because a `HaltEvent` is processed asynchronously, which means the `RaiseGotoStateEvent` would end up creating the new `CoffeeMachine` instance before the old one was fully halted.
-This can lead to confusion in the `MockSensors` class which was written to expect one and only one client `CoffeeMachine` at a time.
+This can lead to confusion in the mock sensors which are written to expect one and only one client `CoffeeMachine` at a time.
 The `TerminateEvent` handshake solves that problem.

 Since the `TerminateEvent` could be sent to the `CoffeeMachine` at any time we need an easy way to